juhanikataja/rahti-slides-wip/markdown/bioweek-rahti.md

 <div class="col">

-* Pod manages multiple containers.
+* Pod manages multiple containers
   * Announces mountable volumes from persistent storage claims
-  * They all run physically near each other.
+  * They all run physically near each other
-  * Containers in a pod share IP and memory.
+  * Containers in a pod share IP and memory
 * Data in containers is ephemeral, container is reset when it is killed and restarted
   * Root volume is locate at the compute node: SSD disk, no redundancy
-* Persistent disk using volume mounts.
+* Persistent disk using volume mounts

 </div>